Brendon Daniels (footballer): Port Vale

 On 17 May 2018, Daniels signed a six-month contract with League Two side Port Vale; manager Neil Aspin said that "he is a local lad who is desperate to prove himself at this level".
 Daniels himself said that "this is perfect, I couldn't wish to be at a better club.
 It is my local club... in the last four years I have worked hard and learned my craft and believe I can deliver in League Two".
-However manager Neil Aspin said that Daniels reported for pre-season training unfit, and so before the 2018–19 season began Aspin sent Daniels out on loan to newly promoted National League North side Altrincham in order to gain match fitness.
+However, manager Neil Aspin said that Daniels reported for pre-season training unfit, and so before the 2018–19 season began Aspin sent Daniels out on loan to newly promoted National League North side Altrincham to gain match fitness.
 He stayed at Moss Lane for four weeks and made seven appearances for the "Robins".
 Upon his return to Vale Park he made his first-team debut away in a 2–1 victory at Walsall, coming on as a 65th-minute substitute for Antony Kay in the EFL Trophy group stage game.